nihalchandra011/CS474_OOLE/README.md

   - Returns the result obtained after performing the corresponding operation stored as 'macroName'.

 **Testing**<br>
+Using IntelliJ:
-The tests are present under src/test/scala/SetTesting.scala.
-Run the program to check the test cases.
+The tests are present under src/test/scala/SetTesting2.scala.
+Right-click and run the program to check the test cases.

+Using Terminal/Command Prompt:
+To run the SBT Tests from the Command Line, do the following:

+Open the Command Prompt.
+Navigate to the directory holding the current project.
+Type sbt new scala/scalatest-example.g8 and hit Enter.
+Now run sbt test.
+You will be prompted to enter a template name.
+Give it an interesting name and hit Enter.
+This will evaluate all the test cases provided in the Project.
+If all of them execute, you will get a green success message.